Photon1c/PecuniaryScriptsLibrary/scripts/strategies/IV-regimes.md

 | **High** | **Low** | One-off volatility spike (possible repricing / regime shift) | **Defensive / wait** — fading is dangerous |
 | **Low** | **High** | Persistent low-volatility environment (stable carry regime) | **Neutral / selective** — convexity delayed |

-> **Rule of thumb:** Fade IV only when *both* Rank and Percentile are high and IV slope is not rising; deploy convexity when volatility is cheap or just beginning to reprice near structural levels.
+> **First Rule of thumb:** Fade IV only when *both* Rank and Percentile are high and IV slope is not rising; deploy convexity when volatility is cheap or just beginning to reprice near structural levels, *and* structure supports it.
+> **Second Rule of thumb:** Persistent low-volatility environment" → add "(carry regime)